Man with knife arrested after confronting police near London's Downing Street | Law-Order

 Man with knife arrested after confronting police near London's Downing Street

-Police said they had launched an investigation following the incident at Horse Guards Parade, a ceremonial parade ground which overlooks St James's Park.
+An investigation was launched following the incident at Horse Guards Parade, a ceremonial parade ground which overlooks St James's Park, police said.
 "At around 08:50hrs, a 29-year-old man, who was armed with a knife, confronted two Ministry of Defence Police officers.

-British police closed a road in central London near Prime Minister Boris Johnson's official residence on Monday and said they had arrested a man armed with a knife who had confronted two Ministry of Defence police officers.
+British police arrested a man armed with a knife who confronted two Ministry of Defence police officers near Prime Minister Boris Johnson's official residence in central London on Monday.

-Whitehall, which is home to several government departments including the finance ministry, Foreign Office and Ministry of Defence and leads to Johnson's Downing Street office and residence, was cordoned off by police.
-Police said they had launched an investigation following the incident at Horse Guards Parade, a ceremonial parade ground which overlooks St James's Park.
+Police cordoned off Whitehall, which is home to several government departments including the Foreign Office and Ministry of Defence and leads to Johnson's Downing Street office and residence, for several hours but it was later reopened.
+An investigation was launched following the incident at Horse Guards Parade, a ceremonial parade ground which overlooks St James's Park, police said.

 "At around 08:50hrs, a 29-year-old man, who was armed with a knife, confronted two Ministry of Defence Police officers.
 Taser was deployed and the man was restrained by officers.
 There were no reports of any injuries," London's Metropolitan Police said in a statement.
 "He was arrested on suspicion of attempted murder and possession of an offensive weapon and remains in custody at a central London police station.
 The incident is not being treated as terror-related."